junxit/us-congress-bills-115/metadata.md

 - 2018-09-26 — Mr. Shuster asked unanimous consent to discharge from committee and consider.
 - 2018-09-26 — On passage Passed without objection. (text: CR H9060)
 - 2018-09-26 — Passed/agreed to in House: On passage Passed without objection.(text: CR H9060)
+- 2018-09-27 — Received in the Senate and Read twice and referred to the Committee on Environment and Public Works.